ART F262X: History of World Art II

 After completing this course, students will be able to:

-- Apply discipline-specific vocabulary and central discipline-specific concepts and principles to a specific instance, literary work or artistic creation
+- Apply discipline-specific vocabulary, concepts, and principles to a specific instance, style, or artistic creation

-- Demonstrate an understanding of the intellectual, imaginative, and cultural elements involved in the creative arts through their (or, “as a result of their”) participation in and study of drama, music, studio art and/or creative writing.
+- Demonstrate an understanding of the intellectual, imaginative, and cultural elements involved in the creative arts through participation in and study of the arts.

 Course Readings/Materials: All course content can be found on the course website